Christer Oscar Kiselman

 Keywords: digital geometry mathematical morphology discrete optimization esperanto complex geometry yiddish

-I am a human being.
 I am a mathematician who speaks Swedish, Esperanto, English, and French.
-I am also a guest professor at Uppsala University.
+Since 2014, I am a guest professor at Uppsala University.

 I have been the main scientific advisor of eighteen doctoral students from seven countries.
 They obtained their degrees during the period 1974--2016; four of these after my retirement.
 The last two from Stockholm University and l'Université des Sciences, des Techniques et des Technologies de Bamako.

 In school I studied English, German, and French.
 My most inspiring teacher was Karl Axnäs (1899--1984).
 I started to study Russian at the age of 13.
-I have been more than one year in the United States and more than two years in France.
+I lived more than one year in the United States and more than two years in France.
 I studied Persian (2007--2009) and Classical Greek (2010--2011) at Uppsala University and, during the academic year 2015/2016, Yiddish at Lund University.
 In July 2016 I participated in a seven-day course in Yiddish in Weimar.

-I have done research on partial differential equations; then on complex analys and complex geometry, including geometry in infinitely many dimensions.
+I have done research on partial differential equations; then during many years on complex analys and complex geometry, including geometry in infinitely many dimensions.
 My latest puplications on complex geometry (16-1) was published in March 2016.
-I have one paper on complex geometry submitted in September 2018 for possible publication.
+A later paper on complex geometry was accepted in March 2019 for publication.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.